MVP Testing

 Achieving Product-Market Fit

-What Is PMF?
+What PMF Is

-Marc Andreessen: "Being in a good market with a product that can satisfy that market"
+Marc Andreessen: "Being in a good market with a product that can satisfy that market."

 Sean Ellis test: "How would you feel if you could no longer use this product?"